UEFA Men's Player of the Year Award

 The UEFA Men's Player of the Year Award (previously known as the UEFA Best Player in Europe Award) is an association football award given to the footballer playing for a men's football club in Europe that is considered the best in the previous season of both club and national team competition.
 The award, created in 2011 by UEFA in partnership with European Sports Media (ESM) group, was initially aimed at reviving the European Footballer of the Year Award (Ballon d'Or), which was merged with the FIFA World Player of the Year Award in 2010 to become the FIFA Ballon d'Or.
 It also replaced the UEFA Club Footballer of the Year award.

-Cristiano Ronaldo is the only player to have won the award three times as well as twice in a row.
+Cristiano Ronaldo has won the award the most time with 3 awards and is the only player to win it twice in a row.
 Female players are awarded the UEFA Women's Player of the Year Award, introduced in 2013.

+UEFA partnered with Groupe Amaury to co-organise the Ballon d'Or awards from 2024.
+The partnership means UEFA's awards for the best player and best coach will cease to exist.
+But UEFA will continue to present the President's Award as well as prizes for the best player in each of their competitions.

 Criteria

-According to UEFA, the award "recognise[s] the best player, irrespective of his nationality, playing for a football club within the territory of a UEFA member association during the previous season."
+According to UEFA, the award "recognise[s] the best player playing for a football club within the territory of a UEFA member association during the previous season."
 Players are judged by their performances in all competitions, domestic and international, and at club and national team levels throughout the season.